Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Limitations and Future Work

 It is also possible that the avatars used in the constant avatar condition had varying effects on memory performance.
 For example, Beege et al.~\cite{Beege-etal2022} suggested that screen-based agents dressed in suits and speaking in a professional manner have a greater learning effect than agents dressed casually.
 Similarly, Makransky et al.~\cite{Makransky-etal2019JCAL} demonstrated that male students benefited more from a drone agent, while female students showed better learning outcomes with a female researcher agent, highlighting individual differences in effective agent design.
-In this study, only two participants were assigned to each avatar in the constant avatar condition, making it difficult to determine the specific effect of each avatar.
-However, since the types and order of avatars used were counterbalanced between participants, we believe this limitation is unlikely to impact the overall research results significantly.
+While differences in the avatars' clothing and age were necessary to vary the social context in this study, these characteristics may have introduced subtle confounds in memory performance.
+For instance, during our validation and informal pilot testing, some participants reported that the elderly avatar (Business\_Female\_02) was familiar and plausible as a lecturer, whereas the military avatar (Military\_Female\_02) was perceived as frightening, suggesting that the avatars elicited distinct emotional responses.
+In this study, however, only two participants were assigned to each avatar in the constant avatar condition, making it difficult to determine the specific effect of each avatar.
+Since the types and order of avatars used were counterbalanced between participants, we believe this limitation is unlikely to impact the overall research results significantly.
 Nevertheless, further investigation into the effects of individual avatars is necessary to gain deeper insights.